heal-research/operon/docs/example.rst

 .. code-block:: cpp

-    using Generator  = BasicOffspringGenerator<Evaluator, Crossover, Mutation, Selector, Selector>;
     // the generator makes use of the other operators to generate offspring and assign fitness
     // the selector is passed twice, once for the male parent, once for the female parent.
-    Generator generator(evaluator, crossover, mutation, selector, selector);
+    BasicOffspringGenerator generator(evaluator, crossover, mutation, selector, selector);

 Tree creator
     The tree creator initializes random trees of any target length.
-The length is sampled from a uniform distribution :math:`U[1, \text{maxTreeLength}]`.
-Maximum depth is fixed by the :math:`\text{maxTreeDepth}` parameter.
+The length is sampled from a uniform distribution :math:`U[1, \textit{maxTreeLength}]`.
+Maximum depth is fixed by the :math:`\textit{maxTreeDepth}` parameter.

 .. code-block:: cpp